 - CT scan could show an enlarged organ, any cysts that are present

 - ERCP (Endoscopic retrograde cholangiopancreatography) is a test that shows the anatomy of the pancreas including the ducts which are often blocked or malfunctioning in acute pancreatitis

 - Chest x-ray would reveal pleural effusion (a serious complication of pancreatitis)

 - An abdominal x-ray may be ordered to rule out other GI disorders

 T: What TREATMENTS will be provided?

-- The three mainstays of pancreatitis treatment are NPO, NGT and pain management.
+- The four mainstays of pancreatitis treatment are fluid replacement, NPO, NGT and pain management.

 - The patient will be NPO to give the pancreas a rest since eating stimulates the pancreas to release enzymes